Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this article, we have introduced a way to identify so-called \deltaConnected\ components on a Lie group $G$.
-These \deltaConnected\ components consist of sets (of points) with a maximum distance $\delta$ from each other.
+These components consist of sets (of points) with a maximum distance $\delta$ from each other.
 First, we introduced the general idea behind the algorithm and some theoretical background on morphological dilations.
 Then, we connected this theory to the general algorithm, resulting in the \deltaConnected\ component algorithm, stated in \ref{alg:deltaconnectedComponents}.

 We studied the convergence of the \deltaConnected\ component algorithm in Theorem~\ref{th:20230605:ConvergenceConnectedComponentAlgorithm}.
 We proved that the algorithm always finishes in a finite number of iteration steps.
 Subsequently, we discussed the choice of the parameter $\delta$.
-We suggested using persistence homology arguments to choose the optimal value for $\delta$ and illustrated it with a few examples.
+We suggested using persistence diagrams to choose the optimal value for $\delta$ and illustrated it with a few examples.

 Once the \deltaConnected\ components are introduced and calculated, we aim to determine a hierarchy between the different components.
-Therefore, we introduce the concept of affinity matrices.
+Therefore, we propose to use specific affinity matrices.
 They describe a way to group components based on their proximity and local alignment.
 To account for subtleties in the data, we include a data term in the initialization of the affinity matrices.
 The full algorithm can be found in \ref{alg:affinityMatrices}.

 To show the performance of the \deltaConnected\ component algorithm and the affinity matrices algorithm, we have tested both algorithms on several 2D images of the retina.
-All experiments show that the \deltaConnected\ components can differentiate between different structures at crossings.
-Additionally, the \deltaConnected\ components groups well-aligned structures, resulting in more complete vessels in the output.
+All experiments show that the \deltaConnected\ component algorithm can distinguish different structures at crossings.
+Additionally, the \deltaConnected\ components group well-aligned structures, resulting in more complete vessels in the output.
 However, it cannot always identify full vascular trees.
-Therefore, we applied the affinity matrices on several results of the \deltaConnected\ component algorithm.
+Therefore, we calculated the affinity matrices for several results of the \deltaConnected\ component algorithm.
 We see that this leads to more complete vascular trees, where different \deltaConnected\ components are grouped that belong to the same vascular tree.